Skip to content

 • Product ID (input_product_id): A specific identifier for the particular controller model.

-Difference in input variable generation between linuxraw and udev.
+Similarities in input variable generation between linuxraw and udev.

 It's useful to know that the linuxraw driver generates identical file content as udev with the exception of the input_driver variable, and the DPAD inputs, which are handled differently: